jneb28/josh-graphql-front/README.md

 # josh-graphql-front
-A vue front-end project that uses my graphql and rest api
+a vue app that uses my prisma-docker and node-crud apis

 ## Project setup
 Clone the repo